 The cooking time and temperature is the same.
 Just keep a close eye on the broccoli towards the end of the cooking time as it can burn easily too.

-More ways to make delicious recipes with brussels sprouts
+More delicious brussels sprouts recipes

 - Another roasted brussels sprouts recipe for you!
 These brussels sprouts with tahini sauce and almonds are off-the-charts delicious, not to mention super healthy.